neptune-ai/examples/.github/pull_request_template.md

 __Post-merge subtask:__ `(ClickUp/JIRA task link)`

 - [ ] Update relevant blogs with impacted code/functionality (Contact @Patrycja-J for the list of blogs)
-- [ ] Add functionality under the Neptune column of the [competitor comparison sheet](https://docs.google.com/spreadsheets/d/13NpTANznMWb9jw5Lk-uYCHatVk6VgkP-oiXoGBi98nI/edit?usp=sharing) (Contact @SiddhantSadangi/@Patrycja-J for help)
+- [ ] Add functionality under the Neptune column of the `competitor comparison sheet` (Coordinate with @SiddhantSadangi)
 - [ ] Work with marketing team to share updates on Social Media (Contact @Patrycja-J/@jakubczakon)